thechelsuk/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 16 December 2025

-- The average temperature today is 6.56˚C,
+- The average temperature today is 6.82˚C,
-- With highs of 7.77˚C and lows of 5.93˚C,
+- With highs of 7.77˚C and lows of 5.94˚C,
-- It may feel like 5.93˚C with overcast clouds
+- It may feel like 3.55˚C with broken clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 5.14m/s and visibility is 10000m
-- The pressure is 1006hPa and humidity is 95%
+- The pressure is 1008hPa and humidity is 91%
 - The sun will rise at 08:10 and set at 15:57

 <!-- weather_marker ends -->